Clockwise loop from the north.

 Above this, you reach Sugarloaf’s enormous flat ridge which leads gently up to the summit.
 In the spring, the long hike along this side of Sugarloaf is boggy tramp: moss and pine-needle carpeting is dotted with patches of thick, dark mud.
 The woods are very quiet; the mood, primeval.

-Sugarloaf’s summit is not marked and not obvious.
+Sugarloaf’s summit is, like most of the Catskills summits, treed-in.
+There is no view and it’s not marked or obvious.
 But there’s a tree with a distinctive split in its bark (on the left side of the trail) that matches up with the summit marked on the NYNJTC Trail Map.

 From here, descend for 4-5 minutes to the yellow spur trail which turns left to reach a small but wonderful ledge/lookout.
 From here you can see Cooper Lake, the Ashokan Reservoir, the Burroughs Range, and Olderbark’s crooked upper ridge.